WordPress/slides/readme.md

 ## Description

-Requires the latest [Gutenberg](https://wordpress.org/plugins/gutenberg/) release!
+**This plugin requires WordPress version 5.3 or higher!
+It works best if you also have the [Gutenberg](https://wordpress.org/plugins/gutenberg/) plugin installed and up-to-date.**

 Report issues, or collaborate, on [Github](https://github.com/ellatrix/slides/issues).